ochrons/ochrons.github.io/scala-js-website/doc/sjs_for_js/es6_to_scala_part2.md

 title: "From ES6 to Scala: Collections"
 ---

-In JavaScript there are basically two kinds of collections you have used to store your data: the `Array` for sequential data and `Object` (aka dictionary or hash map) for storing key-value pairs.
+In JavaScript there are basically two kinds of collections you have used to store your data: the {% jsdoc Array %} for sequential data and {% jsdoc Object %} (aka dictionary or hash map) for storing key-value pairs.
 Furthermore both of these are mutable by default, so if you pass them to a function, that function might go and modify them without your knowledge.

-ES6 extends your options with four new collection types `Map`, `Set`, `WeakMap` and `WeakSet`.
+ES6 extends your options with four new collection types {% jsdoc Map %}, {% jsdoc Set %}, {% jsdoc WeakMap %} and
+{% jsdoc WeakSet %}.
 Of these the `WeakMap` and `WeakSet` are for special purposes only, so in your application you would typically use only `Map` and `Set`.

 ## Scala collection hierarchy